When do babies start crawling: 6 tips to encourage crawling

 Q: When do babies start crawling?

 Many babies will start crawling between 7 and 10 months of age.
 Not all babies crawl in that classical reciprocal hands and knees position.
-Some babies start crawling on their bellies, some crawl like a bear on hands and feet, others scoot on their bottoms, and still, others skip crawling altogether.
+Some babies start crawling on their bellies in a commando crawl, some crawl like a bear on hands and feet, others scoot on their bottoms, and still, others skip crawling altogether.

 Q: What is the crawling age range?